citp/privacy-policy-historical/r/ro/rom/romancelatina.com.md

 Children under eighteen years of age are not eligible to use our services.
 We ask that children not submit information to us.

 2\.
-About RomaceLatinca.com and Information We Collect
+About RomaceLatina.com and Information We Collect

-RomaceLatinca.com is an online network which provides you useful tools and communities to build relationships online.
-RomaceLatinca.com basic service is FREE to all qualified members.
+RomaceLatina.com is an online network which provides you useful tools and communities to build relationships online.
+RomaceLatina.com basic service is FREE to all qualified members.

 In our online registration form, we ask you to provide us with certain information such as your birth date and the type of relationship you are looking for.
 In addition, we collect address, credit card, and bank information only from those who wish to acquire Gold and Silver member privileges.

-At your own discretion, you may choose to post additional facts about yourself on your profile, such as your occupation, level of education, religious denomination, marital status, etc. While some members freely elect to include their names in their profile, it is not requested or required, and the RomaceLatinca.com Terms of Service forbids posting personal contact information for any reason.
+At your own discretion, you may choose to post additional facts about yourself on your profile, such as your occupation, level of education, religious denomination, marital status, etc. While some members freely elect to include their names in their profile, it is not requested or required, and the RomaceLatina.com Terms of Service forbids posting personal contact information for any reason.

-In addition to standard business contact information, American individuals and companies signing up for RomaceLatinca.com's Affiliate Program must provide URL information for their website(s) and a social security or Tax I.D. number.
-None of this information can be accessed or used by individuals not under the direct employ of RomaceLatinca.com Inc.
+In addition to standard business contact information, American individuals and companies signing up for RomaceLatina.com's Affiliate Program must provide URL information for their website(s) and a social security or Tax I.D. number.
+None of this information can be accessed or used by individuals not under the direct employ of RomaceLatina.com Inc.

 In the course of using our site, we automatically track certain information such as your IP addresses and email addresses.
 Many sites collect this sort of information.
 We may tie your IP address to your personally identifiable information.
 If you choose to post messages in our Advice Columns, chat rooms or other message areas, we will only display such information about you as you choose to reveal.
 If you use a bulletin board or chat room on this site, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 Once posted, you cannot change or remove any public postings made in our chat rooms or other message areas.
 We are not responsible for the personally identifiable information you choose to submit in these forums.
 We reserve the right to terminate the accounts of visitors who use these services in a manner inconsistent with our Terms of Use.

 If you send us personal correspondence, such as emails or letters, or if other users or third parties send us correspondence about your activities or postings on the site, we may collect such information into a file which is only accessed by authorized personnel.
 We may also collect other users' comments about you in our complaints department.

 If you choose to use our referral service to tell a friend about our site, we will ask you for your friend’s name and email address.
 We may automatically send your friend a one-time email inviting him or her to visit the site.
-FriendFinder stores this information for the sole purpose of sending this one-time email and tracking the success of our referral program.
+Romancelatina stores this information for the sole purpose of sending this one-time email and tracking the success of our referral program.
 Your friend may contact us at Customer Service to request that we remove this information from our database.

 A cookie is a piece of data stored on the user's computer tied to information about the user.
 We use session ID cookies.
 A session ID cookie simply terminates once a user closes the browser.
 Some of our business partners use cookies on our site (for example, advertisers).
 However, we have no access to or control over these cookies, once we have given permission for them to set cookies for advertising.